Web Application Firewall (WAF) configuration

 BLOCK will be

 logged, otherwise the logs would contain every single request.

 Logs are shipped to a Splunk instance managed by Cyber Security for monitoring and the logs are accessible by members of GOV.UK by logging in with your GDS Google Account.

 Example query links:

 If you do not have access to Splunk, you can request access by raising a support ticket with IT and asking them to enable Splunk for your Google account and saying you work on GOV.UK.

 Debugging issues with logs delivery

-If for some reason Splunk is down, the logs will be requeued and retried for several minutes, before falling back to storage in an S3 bucket.
+If Splunk is down the logs will be requeued and retried for several minutes before falling back to storage in an S3 bucket.
 The S3 bucket has a very short expiry of 3 days since its primary use is to troubleshoot issues in scenerios where Splunk delivery is failing.